Current Press Information

 ArkitekturMagasinet, 05/2009, S. 30

-„Rolf Disch / Solarsiedlung am Schlierberg Freiburg, Tyskland 2002" von Sofie Bjerring
+„Rolf Disch / Solarsiedlung am Schlierberg Freiburg, Tyskland 2002" by Sofie Bjerring

 www.letemps.ch